 Foundation Funding Priorities

 The following are Foundation funding priorities.
-Additional funding priorities will be added throughout 2023-2028.

-If your program is not included in the list below, you may still apply if you have received approval by a St. Louis Children’s Hospital vice president, president or WashU Medicine Pediatrician-in-Chief:
+If your program is not included in the list below, you may still apply if you have received approval by a St. Louis Children’s Hospital Vice President, President, or WashU Medicine Pediatrician-in-Chief:

-Access – Reduces health disparities in the communities we serve by improving access, addressing social determinants of health and strengthening partnerships with community stakeholders.
+Access – Reduces health disparities in the communities we serve by improving access, addressing social determinants of health, and strengthening partnerships with community stakeholders.

-Healthy Kids Express
+- Healthy Kids Express

-School-Based Health Programs
+- School-Based Health Programs

 Experience – Improves the patient experience through investments in people/projects that simplify the complexity of being a patient with a serious illness and relieve some of the everyday burdens that prevent families from being able to focus solely on their child’s health.

-Center for Families
+- Center for Families

-Child Life Services
+- Child Life Services

-Endowed Professorships
+- Endowed Professorships in Pediatrics

-Nursing Scholarships
+- Nursing Scholarships

-Unrestricted Support
+- Unrestricted Support (Greatest Need)

 Discovery – Generates new treatments, improves patient outcomes, and grows our national reputation for taking care of kids by attracting and retaining top medical talent and investing in innovative research.

-Children’s Discovery Institute (CDI) Current Priorities:
+- Children's Discovery Institute (CDI) Current Priorities:

-Center for Brain Development and Neurological Diseases
+- Center for Brain Development and Neurological Disorders

-Center for Childhood Infection and Sepsis
+- Center for Childhood Infection and Sepsis

-Center for Gene and Cell-Based Therapies
+- Center for Gene and Cell-Based Therapies

-Center for Pediatric Immunology
+- Center for Pediatric Immunology

-Center for Pediatric Pulmonary Disease and Asthma
+- Center for Pediatric Pulmonary Disease and Asthma

-Center for Rare, Undiagnosed and Genetic Diseases
+- Center for Rare, Undiagnosed and Genetic Diseases

-Center for Sickle Cell Disease
+- Center for Sickle Cell Disease

-Hermann Center for Child and Family Development
+- Hermann Center for Child and Family Development

-Intellectual and Developmental Disabilities Research Center
+- Intellectual and Developmental Disabilities Research Center

-McDonnell Pediatric Cancer Research Center
+- McDonnell Pediatric Cancer Research Center

 Know Before You Apply

 There are two ways to apply for SLCH Foundation funding.
 The appropriate way for you is based on whether your department has received a donor restricted gift which will fully cover all expenses; or if you are requesting general Foundation (unrestricted/undesignated) funds.
-See below for guidance:

-NEW!
 Donor Restricted Funding Request

 Annual Foundation/Unrestricted Funding Request

-If your requested budget is greater than what you have in available restricted funds, then you would use the "Annual Grant Application" option to request the full amount.
+If your requested budget is greater than what you have in available donor restricted funds, then you would use the "Annual Grant Application" option to request the full amount.
 Funding requests which require unrestricted funds are subject to approval through an established review process.
 Foundation review committees, leadership and Foundation Board of Trustees have the authority to deny any request or reduce the amount being awarded.

 You will be notified of a decision when all parties have completed their review.

 For requests which you submit annually, the Foundation asks you to not exceed a standard cost of living allowance (COLA) without prior leader approval.
 Funding requests for new initiatives may require additional review and processing time.
-Please submit new requests at least six months in advance of your anticipated start date.

 We encourage you to share your request with your department's finance business partner before submission.